BlockchainCommons/law-and-advocacy/Docs/model-law/digital-law-framework.md

 ### Why This Matters
 Law has not kept up with cryptography.
 Current state and federal statutes (E-SIGN, UETA, identity pilots) mix together different functions: signing, authenticating records, and proving identity.
 This creates legal ambiguity and slows innovation.

-The **Digital Law Framework** provides a clear, future-proof structure states can adopt in whole or in part.
+The **Digital Law Framework** provides a clear, future-proof structure that states can adopt in whole or in part.

 ### The Problem with Current Law
 When E-SIGN was passed in 2000, "electronic signature" meant clicking "I agree" or typing your name.
 Today we have: